jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 terraform apply
 ```
 Resources deployed in this terraform module:
-- `roles.tf` - IAM instance policy, roles and policy attachments which all deployed EC2 instances in this design will utilize
+- `roles.tf` - IAM instance policy, roles and policy attachments which all EC2 instances in this design will utilize
 - `s3.tf` - S3 bucket for storing the terraform state files.
 Update your bucket name here as it must be globally unique
 2. Navigate to the `/us-east-2` directory and run terraform plan/apply:
 ```scss